-John Frusciante’s Maton ECW80Caccess_time First seen circa 1999
+John Frusciante’s Maton ECW80C

-The only other time that the guitar was seen was during Neil Young’s Bridge School Benefit concert October 29, 2000.
+The only other time that the guitar was seen was during Neil Young’s Bridge School Benefit concert on October 29, 2000.
 This was also the only time during the Californication tour that the band did an acoustic set.Embed from Getty Images

 While most of the other online sources have the guitar listed as the Maton EM100c, based on looks, that doesn’t seem to be correct.
 EM100c model has custom inlays, while John’s guitar doesn’t.

 After looking at various models, it appears that as far as modern Matons go, John’s guitar most closely resembles something like a CW80C.
 People from Maton were also kind enough to get in touch via email, and they seem to agree that it’s either an ECW80C or an EA80C.